The Royal Palace was constructed in 1866 and is currently the official royal residence of the King of Cambodia, Norodom Sihamoni.

 On 24 September 1993, Norodom Sihanouk was reinstated as the King of Cambodia.

 Norodom Sihamoni is the current King of Cambodia.

 The Royal Palace consist of

-- Throne Hall, is the primary audience hall for the King, for diplomatic and other official meetings.
+- Is the primary audience hall for the King, for diplomatic and other official meetings.

-- Hor Samran Phirun, serves as a Royal rest house and waiting area where the King mount an elephant for Royal processions.
+- Serves as a Royal rest house and waiting area where the King mounts an elephant for Royal processions.
 It is currently used to house gifts from foreign heads of state.

-- Napoleon III Pavilion was originally built for Empress Eugenie of France, wife of Napoleon III.
+- Built for Empress Eugenie of France, wife of Napoleon III.
 The Pavilion now serves as a small museum housing Royal memorabilia and a photographic exhibition.

 The Royal Palace was built before the Khmer Rouge, but the country is still trying to recover from the devastation of the Khmer Rouge.
 You can see the street lights and the surrounding around the Royal Palace to be very well maintained and brightly lighted, but when you travel further away from the Royal Palace, you tend to see a different Cambodia.